MicrosoftDocs/memdocs/memdocs/autopilot/registration-overview.md

 - Windows 10
 - Windows Holographic, version 2004

 Before deploying a device using Windows Autopilot, the device must be registered with the Windows Autopilot deployment service.

 Successful registration requires that two processes are complete:

 1. The device's unique [hardware identity](#device-identification) (known as a hardware hash) is captured and uploaded to the Autopilot service.
 2. The device is associated to an Azure tenant ID.

 Ideally, both of these processes are performed by the OEM, reseller, or distributor from which the devices were purchased.
 An OEM or other device provider uses the [registration authorization](registration-auth.md) process to perform device registration on your behalf.

-Registration can also be performed within your organization by collecting the hardware identity from new or existing devices and [uploading it manually](manual-registration).
-If devices meet certain requirements, they can also be configured for [automatic registration](automatic-registration) with Windows Autopilot.
-For more information about the ways in which devices can be registered with Windows Autopilot, see the following topics:
+Registration can also be performed within your organization by collecting the hardware identity from new or existing devices and [uploading it manually](manual-registration.md).
+If devices meet certain requirements, they can also be configured for [automatic registration](automatic-registration.md) with Windows Autopilot.
+For more information about the ways in which devices can be registered with Windows Autopilot, see the following overview topics:

 - [OEM registration](oem-registration.md)
 - [Reseller, distributor, or partner registration](partner-registration.md)